-You can choose how buttons are grouped together when there's more than one window open, and change the size of taskbar buttons.
+You can change the order of taskbar buttons, choose how they're grouped together when there's more than one window open, and change the size of the buttons.

 Open Taskbar and Navigation properties by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering Taskbar in the search box, and then tapping or clicking Taskbar and Navigation in the results.